Arturo Gatti: Personal life

+Gatti was born in Italy and his family is of Italian ancestry.
+His family shortly relocated to Montreal, Quebec, where he was raised and fought his entire amateur career.
+He later relocated to New Jersey as a teenager to begin his professional career.
+His brother, Joe, was also a professional boxer.

-Gatti was married twice.
-He had a daughter from his first marriage and a son with his second wife.
-His son, Arturo Gatti Jr., followed in his footsteps and competed at amateur level with plans to turn professional but died at just 17 years old with his body discovered hung from an apartment in Mexico on 7th October 2025.
+During the 2000s Gatti was in a relationship with Erika Rivera who he met in New Jersey they had one daughter together named Sophia who was born in 2005 the couple shortly separated.
+In 2007 Gatti married Amanda Rodrigues, a Brazilian woman he met in Atlantic City, their son Arturo Gatti Jr., was born in 2008.
+Gatti Jr. followed in his footsteps and competed at amateur level with plans to turn professional but died at just 17 years old with his body discovered hung from an apartment in Mexico on 7 October 2025.

 After he retired in 2007, Gatti returned to Montreal, Canada, and got involved in real estate/property development.

-Gatti was born in Montreal, Quebec, where he fought his entire amateur career.
-He later relocated to New Jersey to begin his professional career.
-His brother, Joe, was also a professional boxer.
-Gatti's family is of Italian ancestry.

 Gatti developed a strong friendship with his former opponent Micky Ward.
 The two often went out to dinner together and played golf.
 After Gatti's death, Ward stated “a big part of me is gone.”
+Gatti enjoyed living a lavish lifestyle however he did struggle with alcoholism throughout his life.